sam0x17/macro_magic/README.md

 [![Crates.io](https://img.shields.io/crates/d/macro_magic)](https://crates.io/crates/macro_magic)
 [![docs.rs](https://img.shields.io/docsrs/macro_magic?label=docs)](https://docs.rs/macro_magic/latest/macro_magic/)

-This crate provides an `#[export_tokens]` attribute macro, and a number of companion macros which, when used in tandem, allow you to create regular and attribute proc macros in which you can import and make use of the tokens of foreign items marked with `#[export_tokens]` in other modules, files, and even in other crates merely by referring to them by name/path.
+This crate provides an `#[export_tokens]` attribute macro, and a number of companion macros, most prominently `#[import_tokens_proc]` and `#[import_tokens_attr]`, which, when used in tandem with `#[export_tokens]`, allow you to create regular and attribute proc macros in which you can import and make use of the tokens of external/foreign items marked with `#[export_tokens]` in other modules, files, and even in other crates merely by referring to them by name/path.

+Among other things, the patterns introduced by `macro_magic` can be used to implement safe and efficient exportation and importation of item tokens within the same file, and even across file and crate boundaries.

+`macro_magic` is designed to work with stable Rust, and is fully `no_std` compatible (in fact, there is a unit test to ensure everything is `no_std` safe).

+One thing that `macro_magic` _doesn't_ provide is the ability to build up state information across multiple macro invocations, however this problem can be tackled effectively using the [outer macro pattern](https://www.youtube.com/watch?v=aEWbZxNCH0A).
+There is also my (deprecated but functional) [macro_state](https://crates.io/crates/macro_state) crate, which relies on some incidental features of the rust compiler that could be removed in the future.

+## General Syntax

 You can use `macro_magic` to build regular and attribute proc macros that look like this: